1anil21/Authorship-Recognition-using-Naive-Bayes/README.md

 Authorship Recognition using Naive Bayes

 This program learns authors from raw data and predicts authors of documents.
 It is implemented in Python language.
+Moreover, snowball turkish stemming library is used.
+In order to deactive it please change the constant value in top of identify_author.py.

 In order to generate training and test files from raw files, first run build.py with python using directory arguments: python build.py -data RAW_TEXT_DIRECTORY -training TRAINING_DATA_DIRECTORY -test TEST_DATA DIRECTORY